 - Customizing routing logic: Apply desired rules to specific groups and order states to satisfy the most complex routing requirements.

 - Scheduling location downtime: Temporarily freeze locations based on unique requirements such as order thresholds and date ranges.

 - Defining order split counts: Specify the desired number of allowed order splits by item or quantity to reduce shipping costs and increase customer satisfaction.

 - Setting item-specific assignment logic: Define item-specific rules for goods that require special handling.

-For many retailers, several factors play into the order routing strategy.
-With an intelligent order routing engine, you can support complex fulfillment rules and prioritize by inventory turn, vendor partners, store locations, and more.
+For many retailers, several factors play into the order orchestration strategy.
+With an intelligent order orchestration engine, you can support complex fulfillment rules and prioritize by inventory turn, vendor partners, store locations, and more.